cathbl08/CSE-blabla/_sources/intro.md

 # Welcome to ASC-bla's documentation!
+Hello from Group CSE-blabla!

 ASC-bla is a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**.

+The development of the library is performed by the group CSE-blabla thoughout the semester.

+Group members:
+- Andreas Kickenweitz, 11771225
+- Catherine Bley, 12002266
+- Marcus Konrath, 01300688
+- Natalia Tylek, 12332258

 ## Installation